Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 5

 Under (227.5)

-- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season while the Suns have a .281 winning percentage as a moneyline underdog (9-23).
+- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season, better than the .281 winning percentage for the Suns as a moneyline underdog (9-23).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!